Reboot workbench.action.minimizeOtherEditors! VisualStudioCode1.26 released!

 I think this is because it is not registered in the original settings.json, but I think it will be fixed soon.

-Quite convenient!
+Simple but useful!
 Automatically fix import mistakes

-Incremental search is also included, and I don't remember having much trouble with the settings editor, but a new version with a redesigned UI has been added as a preview.
+The settings editor has incremental search and I don't remember having any problems with it, but a new version with a revamped UI has been added as a preview

-It's easy to use, just hold
+It's easy to use, just Alt and start selecting.

 Personalize settings for each user

-After migration, extensions and configuration files will be stored in the following directory.
+After migration, extensions and configuration files will be stored in the following directory:

 C:\Users\[username]\AppData\Local\Programs\Microsoft VS Code